What We Learned Reading a Week of In-App Feedback

 Here’s what the shape looked like.

-The 46/28/18/8 breakdown
+The breakdown

 The test-pings were the biggest surprise.
 People type “is this on?” or “hello?” into the box and wait.
 We replied to every one of them with a real, human answer.
-A few responded back asking if we were a bot.
+A few wrote back asking if we were a bot.
 That confusion is its own data point — users have been so conditioned by feedback forms that vanish into nothing that they’re checking the box before trusting it.
 We try to earn that trust back one reply at a time.

 The patterns nobody talks about